amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 Each step in the evaluation of `fac` contains a call to itself.
 This is the simplest form of recursion.
 The symbol $⇒$ above means "reduces to".

 This simple recursion can be transformed into *tail recursion*.
 In a tail recursion, the final step in the function is a recursive invocation of itself without additional computation.
 In the simple recursion version above, the final step in the `else` branch is `n * fac (n - 1)`.
 That means the result of the recursive invocation `fac (n - 1)` is an intermediate step, not the final step.
-The tail-recursive version of `fac` is this.
+The tail-recursive version of `fac` is this:

 ```Haskell
 fun fac n =